How Important Is Distance in Adoption? What Birth Mothers Need to Know

 Open Adoption If the Adoptive Family Lives Far Away

 With technology, “long-distance” relationships don’t seem so far away.
 By just tapping a screen, you can speak to someone across the country face-to-face.
 It used to be that distance blocked most forms of personal communication.
 But today, that barrier doesn’t stop people from communicating.
+This means that even if the adoptive family lives far away, you can still maintain a close relationship with them and your child.

 Distance doesn’t mean you can’t have in-person contact with the adoptive parents and your child.
 Travel can be logistically challenging, but it doesn’t have to be.
 Lifetime Adoption has worked with birth mothers who made arrangements with the adoptive family to meet halfway.